Show Me the Money (South Korean TV series): Season 8 (2019)

-Season 8 began airing from July 26, 2019.
+The eighth season of SMTM began airing from July 26, 2019.
 Different from previous seasons, when there were four producer teams, the eighth season featured two producer crews, one consisting of Swings, Mad Clown, Kid Milli and Boycold, with the other consisting of Verbal Jint, Giriboy, BewhY and Millic.
 Rappers from previous seasons or from Mnet's High School Rapper series and new rappers have participated.

 Similar to the previous season, the production crew watched about 16,000 audition clips and selected about 2,000 contestants to be judged by the crews in the first round.
-The difference in the first round in this season is that if a contestant failed the first judging from a member of one crew, he/she can choose to go for the second judging by a member of the other crew.
-If the contestant managed to pass the second judging, he/she can move to the second round.
+The difference in the first round in this season was that if a contestant failed the first judging from a member of one crew, he/she could choose to go for the second judging by a member of the other crew.
+If the contestant managed to pass the second judging, he/she would proceed to the second round.

 The winner for this season was Punchnello with his producer crew of BGM-v Crew.